-Russian military thinkers see modern warfare as a struggle over information dominance and netcentric operations that can often take place in domains without clear boundaries and contiguous operating areas.
+Russian military thinkers see modern warfare as a struggle over information dominance and net-centric operations that can often take place in domains without clear boundaries and contiguous operating areas.
 To meet the challenge posed by the space-aspect of modern warfare, Russia is pursuing lofty goals of incorporating EW capabilities throughout its military to both protect its own space-enabled capabilities and degrade or deny those capabilities to its adversary.
-In space, Russia is seeking to mitigate the superiority of U.S. space assets by fielding a number of ground, air, and space-based offensive capabilities.
+In space, Russia is seeking to mitigate the superiority of U.S. space assets by fielding a number of ground-, air-, and space-based offensive capabilities.
+Russia has recently re-organized its military space forces into a new organization that combines space, air defense, and missile defense capabilities.
 Although technical challenges remain, the Russian leadership has indicated that Russia will continue to seek parity with the United States in space.